 Surgery is mostly done under general anesthetic even though sedation and local anesthetics are also used sometimes.
 This depends mainly on how complicated the problem is.
 If the teeth are very badly impacted, for instance, the procedure becomes more complex.
 Later, you may suffer from some complications after dental surgery, but your dentist will be suggest you good remedies on these.

 In conclusion, a lot of people have issues with their wisdom teeth.
-Symptoms may be diverse, but the ideal treatment is to get your wisdom tooth extracted so that you avoid problems in the future.
-Make sure you get this procedure done by a reliable dentist.
+Symptoms may be diverse, but the ideal dental treatment is to get your wisdom tooth extracted so that you avoid problems in the future.
+Make sure you get this procedure done by a reliable dentist in ADC Campbelltown Dental Care.